juice-shop/pwning-juice-shop/appendix/solutions.md

 _It is worth noting that both alternate solutions would still work even if the CAPTCHA-pinning problem would be fixed in the application!_

-### Perform an unwanted information disclosure by accessing data cross-domain
+### :warning: Perform an unwanted information disclosure by accessing data cross-domain

 :wrench: **TODO**

-### Retrieve the language file that never made it into production
+### :warning: Retrieve the language file that never made it into production

 1. Monitoring the HTTP calls to the backend when switching languages tells you how the translations are loaded: